MitchMills/RB101/00Small_Problems_Exercises/pedac_scratchpad.md

 # ALGORITHM
+- iterate over the input array
+  - start at the end of the array
+    - add each element into a new array

 # # # # # # # # # # # # # # # # # # # # # # # # #
 # # # # # # # # # # # # # # # # # # # # # # # # #